rotanen/lemma-info/syntax-explanation.md

   put @ s -> ()
 ]
 ```

 ### The `=!` Operator

 Within a computation, the definition operator `=!` works similar to Haskell's `<-` in monadic do-notation.
-It indicates that the right-hand side should be run once and its value assigned to the left-hand side before
+It indicates that the right-hand side is a computation with side effects, and the left-hand side gets the resulting value of that computation *after* its effects have run:
-continuing the computation:

 ```Lemma
 @ (s -> s) -> [State s] ()